-- Hypersensitivity to doxorubicin or any other component of the product, other anthracyclines or anthracenediones. - Pregnancy and lactation (see Sections 4.4 Special warnings and precautions for use and 4.6 Fertility, pregnancy and lactation).
+- Hypersensitivity to doxorubicin or any other component of the product, other anthracyclines or anthracenediones. - Pregnancy and lactation (see Section 4.4 Special warnings and precautions for use).

 Contraindications for intravenous (IV) use:

 - persistent myelosuppression or severe stomatitis induced by previous treatment with other antitumour agents or by radiotherapy;

 - presence of generalised infection;

 - severe arrhythmias;

 - severe myocardial insufficiency;

 - recent myocardial infarction;

 - severe liver impairment;

 - previous treatment with maximum cumulative doses of doxorubicin, daunorubicin, epirubicin, idarubicin and/or other anthracyclines and anthracenediones (see Section 4.4 Special warnings and precautions for use).